gerhynes/mongodb-notes/README.md

 # MongoDB Notes

+MongoDB is a document-oriented NoSQL database which stores data in JSON-like documents (BSON, a binary version of JSON).
+In theory, the document model maps to the objects in your application code, making it easier to work with the data.

+Unlike with an SQl database, you don't have to tell your database the structure of your data and the primitive types before being able to manage it.
+You can mix documents with different structures in the same collection of data.

+MongoDB is designed to store denormalized data.
+If the same data is required in two or more documents, it's repeated.

+MongoDB is designed to be a distributed database, making horizontal scaling and geographic distribution easier to deal with.

+## Where to use MongoDB

+Mongo is a database where the data of your app persists.

+Your database is seperated from the frontend by a web server.
+The web server filters any requests for data before they reach your database.

+Security around your data is enforced by rules that you place in your web server.

+Mongoose is an ORM (Object Relational Mapper) or ODM (Object Data Mapping) which helps you to work with your database.

+## Mongo Core Principals

+Mongo lets you create multiple databases inside one Mongo instance.

+The collection is the core unit which stores data inside a Mongo database.

+You will typically have one collection for each type of resource that you need to make available in your app.

+Ahead of time, you will design a schema for the different types of data you'll need to store in your app.

+## Core Mongoose and Mongo Ideas

+When working with a Mongo database there are four key operations:

+- Create
+- Read
+- Update
+- Destroy

 ## Review of Promises

 A promise is a tool for managing asynchronous code flow throughout your application.
 In other words, any code that will execute sometime in the future.